ladit/astro-blog-zozo/src/content/posts/getting-started.md

 Github workflow(`.github/workflows/pages.yaml`) will deploy for you everytime you push to the default branch.

 To add a custom domain, check [the doc](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).

+### deploy to Vercel

+Link your Github account to Vercel and import your blog repo to it.

+Build settings:

+Framework: Astro

+Build command overwrite: `bun run build`

+To add a custom domain, check [the doc](https://vercel.com/docs/projects/domains/add-a-domain).